ckeditor/ckeditor4-docs/docs/guide/dev/api_changes/README.md

 ---

 `CKEDITOR.config.toolbar_Basic` and `CKEDITOR.config.toolbar_Full` were removed.
-Custom toolbar layout can be easily managed with {@linkapi CKEDITOR.config.toolbarGroups CKEDITOR.config.toolbarGroups}.
+Custom toolbar layout can be easily managed with {@linkapi CKEDITOR.config.toolbarGroups}.

 ---